ditchergraham/mysql-webapi/README.md

 ### Login
 In order to succesfully login from an application, you will have to send a POST request with the 3 parameters (email, password, api_key) to the login script.

-If you installed the project locally using xampp, do a POST request to the following URL (with params): http://localhost/web-api/Login.php
+Send a POST request to the following URL if you installed the project locally using XAMPP (with params): http://localhost/web-api/Login.php

 If you specified the correct api_key, email of the user and the password of the user, the API should return `"code": 401,` in JSON format.